adamdjbrett/nabpr/_posts/2018-11-29-cfp-incarnation-and-identity.md

 footnoted.
 The deadline for submission to ABQ editors is August 1, 2019.
 Guidelines for authors
 will be distributed to conference presenters.

-Submit paper proposals before February 1, 2019 to Dr. Donald Brash &#8211; dbrash@eastern.edu.
+Submit paper proposals before February 1, 2019 to Dr. Donald Brash: dbrash@eastern.edu.
 Notification of acceptance will be given in March, 2019.

 The Theologians Conference will take place in conjunction with the 2019 Biennial Mission
 Summit of American Baptist Churches, USA Conferees will gather at the Virginia Beach
-Convention Center on Thursday, June 20th, 2019, 8:00am &#8211; 5:30pm.
+Convention Center on Thursday, June 20th, 2019, 8:00am––5:30pm.

 The conveners regret that we are not able to pay honoraria or expenses.
 Presenters must
 register for the Conference.